intel/tsffs/README.md

 - Parallel fuzzing (across cores, machines soon)
 - Easy to add to existing SIMICS projects
 - Triage mode to reproduce and debug crashes

+## Documentation

+Documentation for this project lives in the [docs](./docs/README.md) directory of this repository.

 ## Setup